Development guide

 Gafaelfawr uses Alembic to manage and perform database migrations.
 Alembic is invoked automatically when the Gafaelfawr server is started.

 Whenever the database schema changes, you will need to create an Alembic migration.
 To do this, follow the Safir schema migration documentation.
+Add uv run to the start of all tox commands shown there, unless you have activated the Gafaelfawr development virtualenv.

 Building documentation